jerryxu99/Reddit-clone/README.md

 # Reddit-clone
 This is my Reddit-esque web app built over 3 weeks in July 2021.
-The website functionality is relatively simple, allowing users to login, CRUD posts, vote on posts, and featuring smaller functionalities such as advanced caching, batched sql queries, pagination, and sorting.
+The website functionality is relatively simple, allowing users to login, CRUD posts, vote on posts, and featuring smaller functionalities such as advanced caching, server side rendering, batched sql queries, pagination, and sorting.

 The app is deployed at https://jxu-reddit-clone.herokuapp.com/